 The feedback I've received spurred me to write a new book about how planners use reflection in their practice.
 The book is entitled Reflective Planning Practice: Theory, Cases, and Methods, and it is intended for beginning and seasoned planners alike.

 My purpose is to encourage planners to reflect on practice and to share their insights.
 In response, I developed a reflection framework that provides a common language for thinking about practice.
 Then, I and four other planners used the framework to write case studies with a first-person point of view.
-Lastly, I developed ideas about how to incorporate reflection in everyday practice, in hindsight (reflection-on-action) and in the midst of the planning episode (reflection-in-action).
+Lastly, I developed ideas about how to incorporate reflection in everyday practice, in hindsight (reflection-on-action), and amid the planning episode (reflection-in-action).

 The planning challenges we face — from racial justice to climate change to pandemic responses — require a reflective approach.
 Knowing what is wrong is not the same as developing effective strategies for change.
 The change orientation of planning takes us from the high ground of research findings and certainty about values, positions, and recommended policies.